It's called Decades of Decadence, How Our Spoiled Elites Blew America's Inheritance of Liberty and Security and Prosperity.

 Now, why would a vice president ever want a Ukrainian prosecutor fired?

-That doesn't make sense to me, uh, Professor.
+That doesn't make sense to me, Professor.

-Number one, and number two, uh now we're hearing that that they had this 1023 form by somebody, uh a credible intel source of the FBI, because they paid the guy hundreds of thousands of dollars, and uh the FBI had been trying to keep it from the House Oversight Committee.
+And number two, now we're hearing that they had this 1023 form by somebody, a credible intel source of the FBI, because they paid the guy hundreds of thousands of dollars.

-So there has to be equal justice, not only in prosecution but in investigation.
+So there has to be equal justice, not only in prosecution, but in investigation.

-We must see the forms that make the most serious allegation possible that the vice president of the United States, now president, receive money in exchange for doing favors.
+And we must see that, those 302 forms, we must see the forms that make the most serious allegation possible that the Vice President of the United States, now president, received money in exchange for doing favors.

 I hope the information is false.